contao/docs/docs/dev/getting-started/initial-setup/symfony-application.md

 }
 ```

-Moreover you need to enable the frontend preview by adding the following line
+Moreover you need to enable the front end preview by adding the following line
 to the `config/packages/contao_core.yaml` (be sure not just overwrite all the lines
 but add the needed ones).